tomekdm/ubitx-firmware-04_sp7etd/README.md

 as well as all the people thanks to whom this wonderful project lives and becomes better.

 Today, when I am writing this text I am after couple days (during my May's holidays) with this rig.
-During this couple days I was able to make more than 50 QSO (SSB, CW and some intercontinent DX - with 30W PA on 15m) while adjusting the firmware.
+During this couple days I was able to make more than 50 QSOs (SSB, CW and some intercontinent DX - with 30W PA on 15m) while adjusting the firmware.
 Still some HW mods are planned to be made based on data from ubitx websites (AGC, CW audio filter, S-meter etc.).